mtdowner/codecademy/computer-science/intro-to-programming/intro-to-comp-sci-career-path/python-control-flow/project/magic-8-ball/README.md

 Write a magic8.py Python program that can answer any "Yes" or "No" question with a different fortune each time it executes.

-We’ll be using the following 9 possible answers for our Magic 8-Ball:
+We'll be using the following 9 possible answers for our Magic 8-Ball:

 - `Yes - definitely`
 - `It is decidedly so`